jwaterwo/Sick-Beard/readme.md

 * [python-dateutil][dateutil]
 * [jsonrpclib][jsonrpclib]

-## Dependencies

-To run Sick Beard from source you will need Python 2.5+ and Cheetah 2.1.0+.
-The [binary releases][githubdownloads] are standalone.
-Build 503 and older can be found on the now defunct [legacy releases][googledownloads].

-## Bugs
+## Contribution and Bugs

 If you find a bug please report it or it'll never get fixed.
-Verify that it hasn't [already been submitted][googleissues] and then [log a new bug][googlenewissue].
+Verify that it hasn't [already been submitted][githubissues] and then [log a new bug][githubnewissue].
 Be sure to provide as much information as possible.

+If you want to contribute fork this project and open a Pull Request to `master` branch.

 [cherrypy]: http://www.cherrypy.org
 [cheetah]: http://www.cheetahtemplate.org/